 A romantic trip to Paris was the absolute best way to start our honeymoon.
 It had just the right mix of monumental sights and gorgeous outdoor spaces for me, delicious food and drink and local markets for Mike.
 We were easily able to combine our interests with Paris’ inherently romantic atmosphere to find romance in Paris.
 Paris really does have all the perfect settings for living out a love story!

 Romantic Trip to Paris- Six Things to Do for Romance in Paris

 We think almost everything about Paris is romantic, but we managed to narrow it down to six ideas for a romantic trip to Paris.
-Here are our favourite romantic things to do in Paris!
+Here are our favourite romantic things to do in Paris for couples!

 Explore à Deux